Four children injured in Kurram landmine blast

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PARACHINAR: Four children sustained injuries when a landmine exploded in Tundai village in Sherzai area in the central part of Kurram tribal district on Thursday.
+PRARCHINAR: Four children sustained injuries when landmine exploded in Tundai village in Sherzai area in central part of Kurram tribal district on Thursday.